fmarchioni/practical-enterprise-development/code/microprofile/fault-tolerance/README.md

 WildFly MicroProfile FaultTolerance example
 =====================================

-This example demonstrates the basic usage of MicroProfile FaultTolerance with WildFly
+This example demonstrates the basic usage of MicroProfile FaultTolerance API with WildFly

 ###### Start WildFly
 ```shell